Oswald (TV series): Broadcast history

-In the United States, Oswald first aired on the Nick Jr. television block on Nickelodeon on August 20, 2001.
-It was removed from the lineup on May 24, 2005.
-On April 7, 2003, Oswald started airing on Noggin during its daytime preschool block.
-Reruns also aired on the 24-hour Nick Jr. channel upon its launch in 2009, but they were removed on March 8, 2013.
-The show aired briefly on Nick on CBS for one year from September 15, 2001, to September 7, 2002.
+In the United States, Oswald first aired on the Nick Jr. television block on Nickelodeon on 20 August 2001.
+It was removed from the block on 10 October 2003, and the network on 24 May 2005.
+On 7 April 2003, Oswald started airing on Noggin during its daytime preschool block.
+Reruns also aired on the 24-hour Nick Jr. Channel upon its launch in 2009, but they were removed on 11 December 2014.
+The show aired briefly on Nick on CBS for one year from 22 September 2001, to 7 September 2002.

+When the Noggin brand was relaunched as a streaming service in 2015, all 26 episodes of Oswald were made available for streaming.
 The series was added to Paramount+ (at the time CBS All Access) in January 2021.

 Home media

-Paramount Home Entertainment is the VHS and DVD distributor for the series in the US while HIT Entertainment is the VHS and DVD distributor for the series internationally.
+Paramount Home Entertainment is the VHS and DVD distributor for the series in the United States while HIT Entertainment is the VHS and DVD distributor for the series internationally.